Published on November 9, 2019 | Uncategorized

-Personal Injury Lawyers – Personal injury refers to both physical harm as well as mental harm.
+Personal Injury Lawyers – Personal injury refers to both physical harms as well as mental harm.
 These lawyers help the injured individuals in recovering the damages, defending them in cases where they are sued for damages, filing medical malpractice cases as well as any product related lawsuits.

 Civil Rights Lawyers – Civil rights lawyers or attorneys help people protect their civil rights or recover damages if their civil rights have been tampered with by the government or any other entity.
 Their salary varies from 4 to 6 lakhs per annum.

 Criminal Lawyers – They are again of two types: prosecutors and defense attorneys.
-Defense attorneys represent individuals or group of individuals accused of committing a crime while prosecutors represent the government or the state.
+Defense attorneys represent individuals or groups of individuals accused of committing a crime while prosecutors represent the government or the state.
 There is a wide variation in the salary of criminal lawyers and can range between 3 lakhs to 12 lakhs per annum depending upon your profile.

 Government Lawyers – The Union, State or Local governments all have lawyers and attorneys on staff.
 These lawyers assist the government with all legal frameworks.
 Their salary varies from 3 to 5 lakhs per annum.

-Intellectual Property Lawyers – These attorneys handle cases ranging from IP, patents, trademarks and copyrights.
-They operate in one of the newest and fastest growing segments with starting salaries from Rs 4 Lakh onwards.
+Intellectual Property Lawyers – These attorneys handle cases ranging from IP, patents, trademarks, and copyrights.
+They operate in one of the newest and fastest-growing segments with starting salaries from Rs 4 Lakh onwards.

 Tax Lawyers – Tax is a very dynamic subject with 1000s of notifications and circulars issued by the tax and corporate departments every quarter.
 Tax laws get amended almost every year and the courts across India have different points of view on the same question of law.
 It is one of the attractive role of young lawyers to explore as apart from the diversity and opportunities, it also comes with a good remuneration package.
 The starting salaries average around Rs 5-7 lakhs per year at a good law firm.